interstellardrumbeat/tech-writing/spectrometer-json/schema_documentation.md

-# Spectrometer Measurement Schema Reference
+# Spectrometer Measurement Schema Documentation

 This document provides a reference for the `measurement_schema.json` used in the **Spectrometer Measurements - JSON format** project.
 It explains each field, its type, whether it is required, and its purpose.